bmoloney2/code_exercise/README.md

 # code_exercise
-A solution to the code exercise written in Python.
+This is a solution to the coding exercise written in Python.

 You will need the Python module pandas installed: sudo apt-get install python-pandas